Soma for Anxiety

 Usual withdrawal Timeline from Soma Drug Addiction

 - 12 hours up to 2 days after your last intake: Soma withdrawal symptoms initially appear after your last intake.
 These symptoms include insomnia, nausea, muscle twitching, anxiety, vomiting, and tremors.

-- 12 hours up to 2 days after experiencing withdrawal: Withdrawal symptoms from Soma abuse may vary in severity and duration depending on the severity of your dependence on the drug.
-Soma abuse with other substances like alcohol, opiates, and benzodiazepines can increase the severity and duration of your symptoms.
+- 12 hours up to 2 days after experiencing withdrawal: Withdrawal symptoms from Soma abuse may vary in severity and duration depending on your dependence on the drug.
+Soma abuse with other substances like alcohol, opiates, and benzodiazepines can increase the severity and time of your symptoms.

 Treatment for Soma Addiction